isomerpages/mti-osir/_about-sira/Reconsideration and Appeal.md

 can be made after Minister makes a decision on the reconsideration application.</p>
 <hr>
 <h4><strong>Appeals</strong></h4>
-<p>Parties may wish to further appeal against the Minister's reconsideration
+<p>Should parties wish go further appeal against the Minister's reconsideration
-decision to an independent Reviewing Tribunal within 30 calendar days of reconsideration decision.</p>
+decision to an independent Reviewing Tribunal, appeals must be submitted within 30 calendar days of reconsideration decision.</p>
 <p>The Minister's reconsideration decision remains in effect until it is
 reversed on appeal.
 A Reviewing Tribunal's decision is final.</p>